 Hanwha Q CELLS supports initiatives and associations in the Bitterfeld-Wolfen region and provides assistance to sports clubs and their youth work.
 These projects take on an important role in social cohesion and political education in the region.
 They also aid the political work involved in attracting new investors, this helping the projects of as many people as possible in the region.

-November 2010 saw the launch of the ‘Solar energy goes to school in Sachsen-Anhalt’ project, initiated by Magdeburg-based engineering company MUTING and the Sachsen-Anhalt Ministry of Science and Economic Affairs.
-HAnwha Q CELLS, solar system provider Mp-Tec and engineering services company Technik Centrum Thale financed photovoltaic systems and information material for lessons at 20 schools.
+The ‘Solar energy goes to school in Sachsen-Anhalt’ project was initiated by Magdeburg-based engineering company MUTING and the Sachsen-Anhalt Ministry of Science and Economic Affairs.
+Hanwha Q CELLS, solar system provider Mp-Tec and engineering services company Technik Centrum Thale financed photovoltaic systems and information material for lessons at 20 schools.
 The primary objectives of the project are to interest children in future energy supply issues, educate them with a particular focus on the environment and show them career options in the forward-looking photovoltaics industry.
 The project receives further support from the Ministry of Agriculture and the Environment, the Sachsen-Anhalt Ministry for Culture and the European Social Fund.

 Hanwha Q CELLS has appointed a management systems officer with many years’ experience in DIN EN ISO 9001, 14001, 50001 and BS OHSAS 18001.
 He is responsible for implementing and developing quality, environmental, energy and health and safety requirements further with the support of all executive board members.
 Hanwha Q CELLS has advanced the issue of sustainability significantly through its certified quality, environmental, energy and health and safety management system.
 Quality, environmental, energy and health and safety-related aspects along with our company’s legal requirements for are continuously analysed, evaluated and communicated.

 The basis for our management system is Hanwha Q CELLS process landscape.